-3.11.5 Net insurance finance income or expense
+3.11.5 Net insurance finance income or expenses

-Net insurance finance income or expense consists of insurance finance income or expense and reinsurance finance income or expense.
-Both comprises the change in the carrying amount of groups of insurance contracts arising from: (a) the effect of the time value of money and changes in the time value of money; and (b) the effect of financial risk and changes in financial risk.
+Net insurance finance income or expenses consists of insurance finance income or expense and reinsurance finance income or expense.
+Both comprise changes in the carrying amounts of groups of insurance and reinsurance contracts arising from: (a) the effect of the time value of money and changes in the time value of money; and (b) the effect of financial risk and changes in financial risk.
 The changes in the measurement of groups of contracts caused by changes in the value of underlying items (excluding additions and withdrawals) is included.